Last Updated: June 11, 2022

 Here are a few ID theft statistics UK that will show you the bigger picture.

 - A survey conducted in October 2019 found that 45% of the respondents in the UK had experienced an attempt at personal data fraud in the last three months.

-- Identity fraud accounted for 61% of all cases of fraud reported to the CIFAS in 2019.
+- Identity fraud accounted for 63% of all cases of fraud recorded to the NFD in 2021.